 Angel Gómez Moreno, Universidad Complutense de Madrid CV

 Nicasio Salvador Miguel, Universidad Complutense de Madrid

 Antonio Cortijo Ocaña, University of California, Santa Barbara

 María Morrás, Universitat Pompeu Fabra

-Óscar Perea Rodríguez, University of California, Riverside, CV
+Óscar Perea Rodríguez, Lancaster University, CV

 Álvaro Bustos Táuler, Universitad Complutense de Madrid